jianer123/plotly.py/doc/unconverted/python/google_big_query.md

 * "Announcements of the Hyperloop and the game 2048".
 * "Microsoft open sourcing the .NET"

-The story title is visible when you `hover` over the bubbles.
+The story self is visible when you `hover` over the bubbles.

 #### From which Top-level domain (TLD) most of the stories come?